maksokami/debian_monitoring/README.md

 ## track_curl_test_performance.sh
 This script periodically sends an HTTP GET to a specified destination and stores results to a CSV file.
 It is suited for tracking connectivity and performance.
-These HTTP destinations are reliable and used by SLB IT to track internet performance

 Status:
 - success (200) - The page was loaded correctly.